Puqiyuan/UNP/README.md

 one is example_programs, it is for put the example programs for testing and rewriting.
 The other directory is exercise, for containing exercise problems at the end of each chapter.

-All executable are added to bin folder.
+All executable files are added to bin folder.